How and Why You Should Carry a Sidearm While Hunting

 For Self Defense

-Pistol targeted in the forest
+pistol targeted in the forest

 Many of you surely carry a pistol for self-defense all the time.
 Why not in the woods?
 You may think your rifle is good enough for self-defense, but that’s not always the case.